Trade directory · Roswell metro · Georgia

 4

-Secure general liability insurance meeting state minimums and workers compensation if employing staff.
-Submit certificates of insurance with application.
+Provide proof of general liability insurance meeting state minimums and workers compensation if employing staff.
+Insurance must remain active for license validity.

 04/05